 Energy Supply, Distribution, or Use (E.O.
 13211)

 E.O.
 13211 requires agencies to prepare Statements of Energy Effects when undertaking certain actions.
-This rule would not be a significant regulatory action under E.O.
+This proposed rule would not be a significant regulatory action under E.O.
 12866, nor would it significantly affect energy supplies, distribution, or use.
-This action would not be a significant energy Start Printed Page 51362action, and no Statement of Energy Effects is required.
+This action would not be a significant energy action, and no Statement of Energy Effects is required.

 Compliance With Endangered Species Act Requirements